Guide to the Curriculum Collection

 - CURR : Curriculum Guides

 - TEXT : Textbooks

 Materials may be located under each prefix within a given subject area.
 Within each prefix, materials are assigned Dewey Decimal call numbers according to subject and are physically arranged in a Dewey classification sequence.
-Please see the School (S-) and Curriculum Collections in SSHEL Map for location of specific types of material.
-Materials which cannot be located in the CC may be borrowed from other state schools using I-Share, the statewide Library Online Catalog, or may be acquired through Interlibrary Loan (ILL).
-SSHEL also houses the Test Collection, a collection of intelligence and development tests that are used in teacher education.
+Materials which cannot be located in the CC may be borrowed from other state schools using I-Share, the statewide library catalog, or may be acquired through Interlibrary Loan (ILL).
 Research-oriented and theoretical works are included in the SSHEL Stacks.

 Resources Related to the Curriculum Collection

-- Curriculum Materials that Utilize Children’s Trade Books
+- Guide to Curriculum Materials that Utilize Children’s Trade Books

 - Selected Internet Resources for the Curriculum Collection